ABHISHEKCHHIKARA/Dox-ip/README.md

-## What is IP-Tracer ?
+## What is Dox-ip ?

-IP-Tracer is used to track an ip address.
-IP-Tracer is developed for Termux and Linux based systems. you can easily retrieve ip address information using IP-Tracer.
-IP-Tracer use ip-api to track ip address.
+Dox-ip is used to track an ip address.
+Dox-ip is developed for Termux and Linux based systems. you can easily retrieve ip address information using Dox-ip.
+Dox-ip use ip-api to track ip address.

 <p align="center">
 <img width="47%" src="src/Screenshot_2018-08-06-15-32-17-1.png"/>